wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

        including dropbear initrd support and patched initrd scripts for cryptdisk remote unlocking
  * generate and encrypt the diskkey with a gpg public key on the source host and transfer it via ssh to the target
  * a paper backup script for generating a pdf with qrcodes of the setup files used (excluding initrd and kernel)
- * uses an apt-proxy for package download if apt_proxy_mirror is present
+ * uses an apt-proxy for package download if present
  * ssh authorized_keys option
    * to activate include a custom_file "/.ssh/authorized_keys" into the setup
    * this enables both root and main user access via ssh authorized_keys,